 - If you are currently facing financial hardship: There are options available to you.
 See below under “If you’re experiencing a financial hardship”.

 - Your appeal rights: If the tax is in doubt, you dispute the amount of the tax, or can’t resolve a disagreement with us, you’re entitled to a hearing with the Office of Appeals.
 Please refer to Publication 1660, Collection Appeal Rights (.pdf); or visit Office of Appeals.
 You can also call the toll-free phone number on your notice.

 How do I file my missing returns?

 Read your notice carefully to identify which tax returns are missing from IRS records.
 You may need to file returns from multiple tax years.

 You can find answers to many of your questions and get help preparing your return at Filing Your Taxes.

-What if I already filed the return?
+What if I already filed a return reported as missing?

 What if I’m due a refund?

 Based on your income and other factors, you may still be required to file even if you’re due a refund.
 Also, to receive the refund, you must file a delinquent return within three years of the original return due date, or within two years of the date you full paid the tax, if applicable.